-While the measures listed under (A) to (G) below can be considered typical Commitment Measures, Commitment Measures are not limited to these alone3.
-Also, while for some incidents a single Commitment Measure may be enough to conform to Approval Requirements, the combination of multiple Commitment Measures may be necessary in other cases in order to conform to Approval Requirements.
+While the measures listed under (A) to (G) below can be considered typical Commitment Measures, Commitment Measures are not limited to these alone(Note 3).
+Also, though for some cases a single Commitment Measure may be enough to conform to Approval Requirements, in the other cases, the combination of multiple Commitment Measures may be necessary to satisfy Approval Requirements.

-Pursuant to the provisions of Article 48-3, Paragraph 2, Subparagraph 2 or Article 48-7, Paragraph 2, Subparagraph 2 of the Antimonopoly Act, a deadline for implementation needs to be specified for the content of each Commitment Measure to ensure the Reliability of Measures Implemented.
+Pursuant to the provisions of Article 48-3, paragraph (2), item (ii) or Article 48-7, paragraph (2), item (ii) of the Antimonopoly Act, a deadline for implementation needs to be specified for each of the content of Commitment Measure to ensure the Reliability of Measures Implemented.

-(A) Cessation of the Suspected Violation, confirmation that it has ceased, etc.
+(A) Cessation of the Suspected Violation, confirmation that it has already ceased to exist, etc.

-One necessary measure to ensure the Sufficiency of the Content of Measures is a resolution by the decision-making body (e.g., the board of directors) of the Notified

-Enterprise that both (i) confirms that it will cease or has ceased the Suspected Violation and (ii) affirms that it will not engage in the Suspected Violation in the future.

-(B) Notification to trading partners and others or publicizing information to users and others
+One necessary measure to ensure the Sufficiency of the Content of Measures is a resolution by the decision-making body (e.g., the board of directors) of the Notified Enterprise that both (i) confirms that it will cease or has already ceased the Suspected Violation and (ii) affirms that it will not engage in the Suspected Violation in the future.
+(B) Notification to trade partners and others or publicizing information to users and others

-In a case, for example, one in which the Suspected Violation involves the Notified Enterprise having prohibited its trading partners and others from trading with its competitors, it is necessary to make notification to trading partners and others or publicize information to users and others regarding the matters described under (A) above in order to ensure the restoration of competition order.
+In a case, for example, when the Suspected Violation involves the Notified Enterprise having prohibited its trade partners and others from trading with its competitors, it is necessary to make notification to trade partners and others or publicize information to users and others about the matters described under (A) above in order to ensure the restoration of competition order.

-For this reason, notification to trading partners and others or publicizing information to users and others regarding the matters described under (A) above will be necessary in some cases, in order to ensure the Sufficiency of the Content of Measures.
+Accordingly, notification or publicizing information as stated above will be necessary in some cases, in order to ensure the Sufficiency of the Content of Measures.